Beetle: Larva

 All beetle larvae go through several instars, which are the developmental stages between each moult.
 In many species, the larvae simply increase in size with each successive instar as more food is consumed.
 In some cases, however, more dramatic changes occur.
 Among certain beetle families or genera, particularly those that exhibit parasitic lifestyles, the first instar (the planidium) is highly mobile to search out a host, while the following instars are more sedentary and remain on or within their host.
 This is known as hypermetamorphosis; it occurs in the Meloidae, Micromalthidae, and Ripiphoridae.
 The blister beetle Epicauta vittata (Meloidae), for example, has three distinct larval stages.
 Its first stage, the triungulin, has longer legs to go in search of the eggs of grasshoppers.
 After feeding for a week it moults to the second stage, called the caraboid stage, which resembles the larva of a carabid beetle.
 In another week it moults and assumes the appearance of a scarabaeid larva—the scarabaeidoid stage.
 Its penultimate larval stage is the pseudo-pupa or the coarcate larva, which will overwinter and pupate until the next spring.

 The larval period can vary widely.
 A fungus feeding staphylinid Phanerota fasciata undergoes three moults in 3.2 days at room temperature while Anisotoma sp.
 (Leiodidae) completes its larval stage in the fruiting body of slime mold in 2 days and possibly represents the fastest growing beetles.
 Dermestid beetles, Trogoderma inclusum can remain in an extended larval state under unfavourable conditions, even reducing their size between moults.
 A larva is reported to have survived for 3.5 years in an enclosed container.

 Pupa and adult

-As with all endopterygotes, beetle larvae pupate, and from these pupae emerge fully formed, sexually mature adult beetles, or imagos.
+As with all holometabolans, beetle larvae pupate, and from these pupae emerge fully formed, sexually mature adult beetles, or imagos.
 Pupae never have mandibles (they are adecticous).
 In most pupae, the appendages are not attached to the body and are said to be exarate; in a few beetles (Staphylinidae, Ptiliidae etc.) the appendages are fused with the body (termed as obtect pupae).

 Adults have extremely variable lifespans, from weeks to years, depending on the species.
 Some wood-boring beetles can have extremely long life-cycles.
 It is believed that when furniture or house timbers are infested by beetle larvae, the timber already contained the larvae when it was first sawn up.
 A birch bookcase 40 years old released adult Eburia quadrigeminata (Cerambycidae), while Buprestis aurulenta and other Buprestidae have been documented as emerging as much as 51 years after manufacture of wooden items.